Granite Benchtops offer enduring natural elegance and unequaled durability.

-While Granite and Marble slabs are very strong and hard wearing, they are also porous to varying degrees from 0.4% in Granite to 2% for marble and so they need to be sealed periodically, where this is however a very simple process.
-The darker the form of Granite is, the less porous they are and the longer they can go between sealing whereas Marble require more frequent treatment.
-The sealing process is very easy to do; simply requiring being wiped over with a liquid sealer such as "Rainstop" on a cloth and once it has been allowed to dry, it then just requires a buff-up with a soft cloth.
+While Granite and Marble slabs are very strong and hard wearing, they are also slightly porous to varying degrees from 0.4% in Granite to 2% for marble and so they need to be sealed periodically, where this is a very simple process.
+In general the darker the Granite the less porous they are and the longer they can go between sealing whereas Marble require more frequent treatment.
+The sealing process is very easy to do; simply being wiped over with a cloth and liquid sealer such as "Rainstop" and once it has been allowed to dry for a few minutes, it then just requires a wipe over with another clean soft cloth.

 Granite is extremely scratch, heat and burn resistant.
-Square edges can however be chipped if hit by an equally dense material, so we recommend rounded off edges, even if these are just a small radius of just 4mm as this disipates the force and protects the edges.
-Granite is also easy to clean, usually only requiring clean hot water and a clean soft cloth and then finishing with a quick wipe dry.
+Square edges can however be chipped if hit by an equally dense material, so we recommend using rounded off edges, even if these are just a small radius of just 4mm as this disipates the force and protects the edges.
+Granite is also easy to clean; usually only requiring clean hot water and a clean cloth, and finishing with a quick wipe dry.

 Granite is generally available in slabs that are around either 20mm thick or 30mm thick and these can be built-up if you require a thicker appearance.
-Honed Granite surfaces have a much higher gloss than those of any of the alternative composite stone materials, natural Granite also has a much deeper translucency when compared to manmade Reconstituted Stone.
+Granite surfaces have a much higher gloss than those of any of the alternative composite stone materials.
+Natural Granite also has a much deeper surface translucency when compared to manmade Reconstituted Stone.

 Let's discuss your project

 Specializing in Kitchen Renovations here in South Australia we service all suburbs ranging from the Inner Adelaide districts and radiating out to the Eastern, Western and Southern suburbs and those extending throughout the Adelaide Hills and Fleurieu Peninsula including Goolwa to Victor Harbor to Normanville & Yankalilla.

 Come home to a beautiful functional new kitchen renovation by Compass Kitchens.